futtta/autoptimize/readme.txt

 If your webserver is properly configured to handle compression (gzip or deflate) and cache expiry (expires and cache-control with sufficient cacheability), you don't need Autoptimize to handle that for you.
 In that case you can check the "Save aggregated script/css as static files?"-option, which will force Autoptimize to save the aggregated files as .css and .js-files (meaning no PHP is needed to serve these files).
 This setting is default as of Autoptimize 1.8.

-= Compatibility with WP SlimSat =

-There have been reports of sightings of javascript errors when using Autoptimize together with WP SlimStat.
-Both [Camu (WP SlimStat developer)](http://profiles.wordpress.org/coolmann/) and I have installed both plugins on test-environments and [found no proof of such incompatibility](http://wordpress.org/support/topic/dropdown-menus-dont-work-when-slimstat-is-enabled?replies=14#post-4086894).
-Our common conclusion is that there are rare cases in which yet another theme or plugin's JavaScript are triggering these errors.
-If you do encounter JavaScript-errors when you have both WP SlimStat and Autoptimize installed, add "SlimStatParams, wp-slimstat.js" in the "Exclude scripts from autoptimize:" option on the admin-page and all should be well.

 = How does "exclude from optimizing" work? =

 Both CSS and JS optimization can skip code from being aggregated and minimized by adding "identifiers" to the comma-seperated exclusion list.
 The exact identifier string to use can be determined this way: